 What is Santolina?

-An herbaceous perennial suited to hot, dry summer and full sun, Santolina (S. chamaecyperissus) is indigent to areas of sandy, rocky infertile soils but will also do well in garden loam and even clay, provided it is well amended and well-drained.
+An herbaceous perennial suited to hot, dry summers and full sun, Santolina (Santolina chamaecyparissus) is indigent to areas of sandy, rocky infertile soils but will also do well in garden loam and even clay provided it is well amended and well-drained.

-These evergreen shrubs have either silvery grey or green leaves reminiscent of conifers.
-Santolina has a mounded, round and dense habit reaching only 2 feet high and wide with vibrant yellow ½-inch flowers perched on stems above the foliage, which are notably attractive in dried flower arrangements and wreaths.
+These evergreen shrubs have either silvery-grey or green leaves reminiscent of conifers.
+Santolina has a mounded, round, and dense habit reaching only 2 feet (0.5 m.) high and wide with vibrant yellow ½-inch (1.5 cm.) flowers perched on stems above the foliage, which are notably attractive in dried flower arrangements and wreaths.

 The silver foliage makes a nice contrast to other green tones of the garden and persists through the winter.
 It is a prominent specimen for xeriscapes and mixes well with other Mediterranean herbs such as lavender, thyme, sage, oregano, and rosemary.

 Lovely in a mixed perennial border along with rockroses, Artemisia, and buckwheat, growing Santolina has a virtual plethora of uses in the home landscape.
 Growing Santolina can even be trained into a low hedge.
 Give the plants plenty of room to spread or allow them to take over and create a massed ground cover.